Three ideas for a PhD project.

 The 21st century House of Keys really matters.
 Since the late 20th century the Legislative Council, although an important part of Tynwald, has been without doubt the subordinate chamber of Tynwald.
 Around the same time running the Manx government shifted from the Lieutenant-Governor to Manx politicians able to command majority support in Tynwald – and latterly, just the House of Keys.
 From even earlier, Tynwald had become far more important in Manx life than the UK Parliament.
 So who is elected into the House of Keys in the General Election really matters for the Isle of Man.

 In large democracies with dominant political parties, the feeling that one voters vote is not going to matter is understandable.
 Large constituencies mean you need to be part of a much broader trend to make a difference in who is elected to represent you; politics dominated by parties mean that your individual decision may not make much of a difference over the next five years.
 In the Isle of Man, things are very different.
 If 4 people who voted for Chris Robertshaw had instead voted for Jon Joughin, Douglas East would have had a different MHK.
-That different MHK would have been one of only 24 people, the vast majority of whom sat as independents, who sat and voted in the Keys; and whose views and discussions.
+That different MHK would have been one of only 24 people, the vast majority of whom sat as independents, who sat and voted in the Keys; and whose views and discussions shaped national policy.

 To be able to vote, you need to make sure you can.
 There is an excellent elections site, updated for the General Election 2026, maintained by the Crown and Elections Unit in Cabinet Office.
 Well worth checking out!